 As you can see, deceptive marketing and carefully worded claims can lead us to believe that mineral makeup is “better”.
 Truth be told, while mineral makeup may sometimes have less irritating ingredients, it’s NOT automatically the best choice.

 If you’re a consumer, I’m not saying don’t try mineral makeup.
 It’s one of MANY choices and might be the perfect fit for you.
 I’m simply pointing out that modern cosmetic technology provides MANY makeup formulas that offer excellent safety and performance attributes.

-PRO PERSPECTIVE: Pro makeup artists often contact me with questions about using mineral makeup for photography.
+Pro makeup artists often contact me with questions about using mineral makeup for photography.

 Honestly, I have yet to find a high SPF mineral makeup that doesn’t appear slightly whiter or lighter when used in flash photography.

 With the amazing selection of foundation/concealers designed specifically for professional use, I don’t see a compelling reason to carry high SFP mineral makeup in your makeup kit.
 But I’m not the pro makeup police, so use what works for you.

 The #MyTwoCents Blog is informational only and not a substitute for professional advice.